isabella232/OfficeDocs-MicrosoftSearch-pr.de-DE/MicrosoftSearch/azure-devops-connector.md

 ## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Schritt 1: Hinzufügen eines Graph-Connectors im Microsoft 365 Admin Center

-Folgen Sie den allgemeinen [Setupanweisungen.](https://docs.microsoft.com/microsoftsearch/configure-connector)
+Befolgen Sie die allgemeinen [Setupanweisungen.](https://docs.microsoft.com/microsoftsearch/configure-connector)
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup
 instructions.-->

 ## <a name="step-2-name-the-connection"></a>Schritt 2: Benennen der Verbindung

-Folgen Sie den allgemeinen [Setupanweisungen.](https://docs.microsoft.com/microsoftsearch/configure-connector)
+Befolgen Sie die allgemeinen [Setupanweisungen.](https://docs.microsoft.com/microsoftsearch/configure-connector)
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup
 instructions.-->